 Degrees in Art

-The Art Department has four comprehensive undergraduate degree programs and a minor in art.
+The Department of Art has four comprehensive undergraduate degrees and a minor in art.

 The undergraduate programs includes: